What is a reverse mortgage?

-These reverse mortgages, also known as jumbo reverse mortgages, are mostly used by homeowners with homes valued over the HECM limit ($822,375 in 2021).
+These reverse mortgages, also known as jumbo reverse mortgages, are mostly used by homeowners with homes valued over the HECM limit.
 Like HECMs, the funds are available for a variety of purposes, but the amounts dispersed can be much higher.

 Reverse mortgage pros and cons

-- You can age in place.
-Many people find it hard to maintain their standards of living as they age.
-With a reverse mortgage, you can essentially take out money you’ve already paid toward your home in order to live more comfortably and stay in your home.
+- Age in place: You can take out money you’ve already paid toward your home in order to live more comfortably and stay in your home.

-- There are risks involved.
-Because your home is collateral on your reverse mortgage, the risks of accidentally triggering repayment are severe.
-Reverse mortgage counseling helps you understand these risks and how to avoid them.
+- Risk of early repayment: Because your home is collateral on your reverse mortgage, the risks of accidentally triggering repayment are severe.t

 You’re signed up